breconm/breconm/README.md

 I'm a passionate **Cybersecurity student at Oakland Community College**, exploring how technology can be used to **protect systems, data, and people**.
 I'm building my portfolio one project at a time — combining real-world security tools with hands-on frontend development.

-As a **community-taught learner**, I’m all about curiosity, collaboration, and continuous improvement — whether I’m auditing systems, rebuilding web projects, or diving into a hackathon.
+As a **community-taught learner**, I’m all about curiosity, collaboration, and continuous improvement — whether I’m auditing systems, rebuilding web projects, or diving into hackathons.

 ---